Labrador Retriever Characteristics

 Diets: $70-$80

-Labradors are a large dog breed and need large amounts of food due to their high energy levels.
-High-quality vet-recommended kibble is recommended.
-The average cost could be around $50-$60, depending on the type of product you pick.
-To help with training (and also because you love them), treats are recommended.
-This could cost another $20 per month.
+Labradors are a large dog breed that need large amounts of food to maintain their very high energy levels.
+It's a good idea to feed your lab high-quality vet-recommended kibble to give yourself the best chance of meeting their nutritional needs.
+The average cost for this kind of food can fall between $50-$60, depending on the product you choose.
+To help with training (and also because you will likely want to spoil your puppy rotten), treats are recommended.
+This could add about $20 per month to your budget.

 Grooming: $50-$60

-If you are into the dog-showing business, you might spend around $50 per month for your dog’s grooming and haircuts.
-Otherwise, their general grooming maintenance can usually be taken care of at home.
-Weekly brushing, regular teeth and ear cleaning, and nail clipping equipment could cost $50-$60.
+If you and your furbaby will be appearing in dog shows, you might spend around $50 per month to keep your dog showready.
+Otherwise, the general grooming maintenance for a Labrador Retriever is pretty low maintenance and can usually be taken care of at home.
+Your grooming schedule should look something like; a weekly brushing, and regular toothbrushing, ear cleaning, and nail clipping.
+The equipment could cost about $50-$60.

 Medical Costs: $700-$1200

-Like all breeds, Labrador Retrievers are at risk of developing health conditions over their lifetime.
+Like all breeds, Labrador Retrievers are at risk of developing certain health conditions as they age.
 Some common conditions for this breed may include osteochondritis dissecans, eye diseases, epilepsy, and bloating.
 Treatment costs may be around:

 Osteochondritis Dissecans - $2000-$3000 per joint